Sultan Bathery

 Sulthan Bathery is a major municipal town in the Wayanad district of Kerala, India.
-It serves as the administrative headquarters of Sultan Bathery taluk and is the most populous and commercially active urban center in the district.
-Strategically located near the borders of Tamil Nadu and Karnataka, the city plays a key role in regional connectivity and trade.
+It serves as the administrative headquarters of Sulthan Bathery taluk and is the most commercially active urban center in the district.

 Etymology

 The modern town was part of Kidanganad village, so-called because of the presence of the Kidangan tribe.
 During the invasion of Malabar by Mysore ruler Tipu Sultan, the town was used by the Mysore army as the storeroom or battery for its ammunition and used a 13th-century Ganapathi Temple located here as a battery.
 Thus the town known as "Sultan's Battery" was later referred to in British records as "Sultan Bathery".